nicole257/AndroidFlightController/README.md

 # AndroidFlightController
-An android app to remote control a flight simulator, at Advanced Programming 2nd course, Bar-Ilan University.
+This Android app is a remote controller for a flight.
+Made as part of Advanced Programming 2nd course, Bar-Ilan University.
 Created by: Nicole Sharabany and Amber Weiner.

 ## Overview and Features:
-Our multithread application using kotlin with the MVVM software architectural pattern.
+Our multithread application implemented in Kotlin with the MVVM software architectural pattern.
 Using FlightGear simulator, the program features a convenient user interface to control an aircraft.
-The GUI contains 3 main components:
+The GUI contains 4 main components:
+1. Connection to a server
-1. Joystick
+2. Joystick
-2. Rudder controller
+3. Rudder controller
-3. Throttle controller
+4. Throttle controller

 ## Organization of the Project:
-Our project is organized in X folders:
+Our project is organized in 3 main folders:
-1. Models-
+1. models- ControllerModel
-2. ViewModels-
+2. viewModels- ControllerViewModel
-3. Views- contains mainActivity and a Joystick class.
+3. views- contains MainActivity and a Joystick class.

 ## Required Installations:
 1. Download and install FlightGear 2020.3.6 on your computer